- PDMS bonding with glass or silicon

 Tergeo and Tergeo-plus tabletop plasma cleaner

 Microchannels have emerged as powerful tools for various biomedical applications.
-Control of surface properties is very important in high performance microfluidic devices.
-Polydimethylsiloxane (PDMS) is one of the most widely used silicone-based polymers in microfluidics because of low cost, ease of fabrication, bio-compatibility and optical transparency.
+Control of surface properties is very important in high-performance microfluidic devices.
+Polydimethylsiloxane (PDMS) is one of the most widely used silicone-based polymers in microfluidics because of its low cost, ease of fabrication, bio-compatibility, and optical transparency.
 However, PDMS is intrinsically hydrophobic.
 Microfluidics device usually requires the microchannels to be hydrophilic.
-Oxygen, argon, nitrogen and ammonia gases have been used to treat the surface of microfluidics and other biomedical devices in order to clean and sterilize the components, make the surface hydrophilic and improve bonding strength.
+Oxygen, argon, nitrogen, and ammonia gases have been used to treat the surface of microfluidics and other biomedical devices in order to clean and sterilize the components, make the surface hydrophilic and improve bonding strength.
 The oxidation process of PDMS must be well controlled.
-Right amount of oxidation can create enough hydroxyl and carboxyl functional groups on the surface for optimal bonding strength and surface wettability.
+The right amount of oxidation can create enough hydroxyl and carboxyl functional groups on the surface for optimal bonding strength and surface wettability.
 However, excessive oxidation of the PDMS surface leads to the formation of a brittle layer of silica and results in decreased bonding strength.

 Advantage of Tergeo plasma cleaner over competitors

-Better plasma uniformity.
+- Better plasma uniformity.
 PIE Scientific has carried out extensive research to improve the uniformity of the plasma generator.
-It's extremely difficult to achieve uniform rf electric field with external inductor coil type antenna that is used by some cheap plasma cleaner.
-If metal rf electrode is placed inside the plasma chamber, then it is intrinsically non symmetric in geometry.
+It’s extremely difficult to achieve a uniform rf electric field with an external inductor coil type antenna that is used by some cheap plasma cleaner.
+If a metal rf electrode is placed inside the plasma chamber, then it is intrinsically nonsymmetric in geometry.
 Plasma will be stronger close to the high voltage rf electrode, especially at the edge of the electrode.
-Tergeo plasma cleaner uses two symmetric external electrode design to achieve much better plasma uniformity over other type of plasma cleaner design.
+Tergeo plasma cleaner uses two symmetric external electrode designs to achieve much better plasma uniformity over other types of plasma cleaner designs.